Terence Winch at the KGB Bar, NYC, October, 2008. Photo (c) Star Black

 (For information on how to order books and recordings by Terence Winch, click on CONTACT, above)

-His work is included in more than 30 anthologies, including The Oxford Book of American Poetry and four Best American Poetry collections.
+His work is included in more than 40 anthologies, including The Oxford Book of American Poetry and five Best American Poetry collections.
 His poems are also to be found in Poetry 180: A Turning Back to Poetry (Random House); The Book of Irish American Poetry from the 18th Century to the Present (Notre Dame); Saints of Hysteria: A Half-Century of Collaborative American Poetry (Soft Skull); Great American Prose Poems: From Poe to the Present (Scribner's); Poetry Daily: 366 Poems from the World's Most Popular Poetry Website (Sourcebooks); and From Totems to Hip-Hop: A Multicultural Anthology of Poetry Across the Americas (Thunder's Mouth).

 TW has also written for The Washington Post, The Washingtonian, The Village Voice, The Wilson Quarterly, The Dictionary of Irish Literature, The Oxford Companion to American Poetry, and other books and publications.

 In addition to an American Book Award and the Columbia Book Award, Terence Winch has also received a National Endowment for the Arts Fellowship in poetry, as well as grants from the DC Commission on the Arts & Humanities, the Maryland State Arts Council, and the Fund for Poetry.
 He is also the winner of a Gertrude Stein Award for Innovative Writing.
+In May of 2014, he was graduate commencement speaker at Madison Square Garden for his alma mater, Iona College, at which event he was awarded an honorary doctorate.

 "Reading Terence Winch's work, I'm reminded not only that he is a poet I've imitated and consciously tried to learn from, since I first read his poems some 25 years ago, but also that he is one of my favorite contemporary poets.
 No one is as cleverly topical, as contemporary in his voice, no one is as fresh in his language and observations, no one is funnier." ---Roland Flint, 1998.